Northtown Mall (Blaine, Minnesota): History

 On January 23, 2008 Bon-Ton announced that they would be opening a Herberger's in the former Mervyn's location.
 The store opened on September 10, 2008.
 The store assumed an anchor position in the mall once occupied by Carson Pirie Scott, which was a corporate sibling of Herberger's.
 Herberger's closed on August 30, 2018, following a nationwide trend of "big box" store closings.

 There was a renovation that started in August 2014 and was completed in fall 2015.
 A New Hobby Lobby store opened in 2015 with 55,000 square feet floor area at the west end of the mall.
 Like LA Fitness, The Hobby Lobby does not open out into the mall, but the building is attached.

 On May 28, 2020, during the protests following George Floyd's murder, the mall was broken into by looters.
 Police quickly arrived, however, and secured the premises.

 The LA Fitness was closed in 2021.
+The Paladin school moved to a larger location for the start of the 2022 school year.
+The Best Buy closed in March 2023 and re-opened as a Best Buy Outlet in the summer of 2023.
+As of July 2025, the Best Buy Outlet is closed due to low foot traffic.

 Ownership

 The Robert Muir Company sold the mall to Rein Northtown Associates of New York in 1985 for $33 million.
 Within nine months, it was sold to Angeles Corporation, a California investment management company, for $38.1 million.
 Glimcher Realty Trust bought the property for $54 million in 1998.
 The Glimcher Realty Trust was bought out by the Washington Prime Group in 2015.
+Florida-based 4th Dimension Properties bought the mall from Washington Prime for $31 million in August 2023.